 Sticker on the A pillar

 When you open the drivers door on your 4WD, have a look for a sticker on the A pillar, right near the bottom of your seat.
 There should be a sticker that tells you the standard size tyre, as well as what pressures you can run.
+This is one of 15 things you may not know about your 4WD; check it out!

 http://www.redbook.com.au is a fantastic resource for finding out information about your vehicle.
 Select the make, model and year, and then find the vehicle that matches yours (get the engine and transmission type correct).
 From there, you are taken to a page that shows you everything from unladen weight to payloads, average fuel economy and tyre size.